 Colorectal cancer can begin in either the colon or the rectum.
-Cancer that begins in the colon is called colon cancer, and cancer that begins in the rectum is called rectal cancer.
+Cancer that begins in the colon is called colon cancer.
+Cancer that begins in the rectum is called rectal cancer.

 Most colon and rectal cancers are a type of tumor called adenocarcinoma, which is cancer of the cells that line the inside tissue of the colon and rectum.
 This section specifically covers adenocarcinoma.
 Other types of cancer that occur far less often but can begin in the colon or rectum include carcinoid tumor , gastrointestinal stromal tumor (GIST) , small cell carcinoma, and lymphoma .

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net: